Exemption, Advanced Placement, and Credit by Examination

 - Cornell College accepts scores of 3 or higher from most of the College Entrance Examination Board's Advanced Placement (AP) Examinations.
 The exemption and/or credit awarded for various exams and scores can be found at: http://www.cornellcollege.edu/registrar/gb-resources-student/AP-credit.

 - The Oxford and Cambridge A-Level Examinations or their equivalents.
-One or two course credits, depending upon whether the exemption is for one or two courses, are granted for scores of E or higher.
+One or two course credits, depending upon whether the exemption is for one or two courses, are granted for scores of 3 or higher.

 - The International Baccalaureate.
 Two course credits are granted for each score of 5 or above on a Higher Level examination, and one course credit for each score of 5 or above on a Standard Level examination, for a maximum of nine course credits.
+The exemption and/or credit awarded for various exams and scores can be found at: http://www.cornellcollege.edu/registrar/gb-resources-student/ib-exam-score-equivalency.

 - Examinations prepared and administered by Cornell departments at their option are an additional means of earning credit or exemption, subject to the following conditions: